sunil-aws-86/amazon-bedrock-agentcore-samples/02-use-cases/SRE-agent/docs/memory-system.md

 3. **Automatic Routing**: Places the event in the correct strategy's namespace without requiring explicit namespace specification
 4. **Multi-Strategy Storage**: A single event can be stored in multiple strategies if the namespaces match

+### Actor ID Design for Memory Namespace Isolation
+The memory system uses a consistent actor_id strategy to ensure proper namespace isolation:

+- **User preferences**: Use user_id as actor_id (e.g., "Alice") for personal namespaces (`/sre/users/Alice/preferences`)
+- **Infrastructure knowledge**: Use agent-specific actor_ids (e.g., "kubernetes-agent") for domain expertise namespaces
+- **Investigation summaries**: Use user_id as actor_id for personal investigation history (`/sre/investigations/Alice`)
+- **Conversation memory**: Use user_id to maintain personal conversation context

+This design ensures that:
+- User-specific data remains isolated to individual users
+- Infrastructure knowledge is organized by the agent that discovered it
+- Memory operations route to the correct namespaces automatically
+- Cross-session memory retrieval works reliably

 ### Event-based Model Benefits
 - **Immutable Events**: All memory entries are stored as immutable events that cannot be modified
 - **Accumulative Learning**: New events accumulate over time without deleting old ones